kp1129/d8picker-fe/README.md

 -   API routes are implemented using Express.

-## 3️⃣ Environment Variables
+## :six: Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
-There should be a .env file containing the following: (I can update to the actual .env code)
+These variables are stored securely on Heroku.

+-   DATABASE_URL
+-   JWT_SECRET
+-   SEED_PASSWORD
+-   TWILIO_ACCOUNT_SID
+-   TWILIO_AUTH_TOKEN

+## :seven: Credentials

+The database is seeded with two user accounts.
+Users may use them to test or demo the function of the application.

+-   tnguyen/makata17
+-   bsmith/makata17

+## :eight: Open Questions ❓

+-   What if a users want to use their Google credential to log into the application?
+-   Can the application push existing calendars and/or events to a user's Google calendar or Apple Calendar?
+-   How can an calendar creator restrict access to the calendar subscribers.
+For example, a subscriber may view the event but can not edit or delete the event.
+-   What are some ways for a user to get notify of a new events?
+-   Imagine a calendar is full of events, how to can a user search for an interested event?
+Should the search algorithm be built from scratch or using existing third-party service such as Algolia.

 # 4️⃣ Installation Instructions